Americans Have Been Overdosed On Fluoride In Drinking Water

 True, fluoride is helpful for dental health, yet excessive consumption can interfere with bone formation.
 Children and pregnant women are commonly affected.

 Fluoride is naturally found in groundwater.
-Though synthetic fluorides are chemically created and combined with certain products, such as toothpaste, to help strengthen and whiten teeth, the waste materials from these products coming from certain industries can leak through the soil and contaminate the public water supply.
+Although synthetic fluorides are chemically produced and incorporated into products such as toothpaste to help strengthen and whiten teeth, waste materials from these products, originating from specific industries, can leach into the soil and contaminate the public water supply.

-Some countries that depend on groundwater as a source of drinking water are gravely affected since groundwater has naturally occurring fluoride.
+Some countries that rely on groundwater for drinking water are severely affected because groundwater naturally contains fluoride.

 The Lethality of Fluoride in the Body

-The World Health Organization recommends that fluoride's therapeutic level for optimal dental health be between 0.5 and 1.0 mg/L (milligrams per liter), depending on the climate.
+The World Health Organization recommends that the therapeutic level of fluoride for optimal dental health be between 0.5 and 1.0 mg/L (milligrams per liter), depending on the climate.
 The recommended maximum amount of fluoride in water should be between 0.7 and 1.2 mg/L.

-The fluoridation process was added to the public water system to ensure that the community receives a beneficial amount of fluoride, which helps with tooth and bone formation.
+Fluoridation was added to the public water system to ensure that the community receives an adequate level of fluoride, which supports tooth and bone formation.

 Though fluoride is excreted mainly through urine and feces, it isn’t advisable to take larger doses.
 Fluoride is usually the product of dissolved granite rocks that seep through the soil and combine with water.
 Fluoride toxicity is noticeable due to excessive bone formation in the affected individual, especially in children.